uga-libraries/web-archive-it-api/documentation/Workflow_Preservation_Download.md

 2. Review the collection and seed metadata reports for required fields with missing values.
    If the value is missing, it will have "NO DATA OF THIS TYPE" in the spreadsheet.
-   Use the WARC metadata report to determine if a seed will be included in this download.
+   Use the WARC metadata report and check for unsaved test crawls in the Archive-It interface to determine if a seed will be included in this download.
    If not, it does not need complete metadata.